NikoHsu/page/_pages/about.md

 Outside of my academic life, I am an enthusiast of psychology and enjoy hiking, badminton and swimming.

+<span style="color:red"><b>[Highlight]</b></span> I am currently seeking a research internship/RA position.
+If you have any leads or opportunities, please contact me via email at nikohsu@qq.com.
+Thank you!

 Education
 ======
 09/2022 ~ 04/2025: M.S.  in Artificial Intelligence, [Northwestern Polytechnical University](https://www.nwpu.edu.cn/), Xian.